Dodworth St John the Baptist C of E Primary Aacademy

 Useful Documents and Links

-Online Safety- Support for children
+Online Safety Support for Children

-Childline for free and confidential advice:
+Contact Childline for free and confidential advice:

 UK Safer Internet Centre to report and remove harmful online content